lacrypta/nomad-old/nip.md

 ]
 ```

-> Notice that the `XMLHttpRequest` object needs to be available in the execution environment where this is run.

 ### 11.2.
 Validator Code Pinning

 Validator Code Pinning refers to the act of storing the same validator code in more than one place, and having a validator check that those two places do indeed contain the same code.